SondreGundersrud/JavaScript1-Assignment/README.md

 - As a user, I want to view an order-confirmation screen after checking out.

 Required Pages
-The following pages are required to complete this assignment.
+The following pages are required to complete this assignment:

 - Home Page containing product list `/index.html`
 - Product Page showing all details of a specific product `/product/index.html`
 - Checkout Page showing all items in the basket `/checkout/index.html`
 - Confirmation Page showing a thank you message `/checkout/confirmation/index.html`

 Optional Pages
-The following pages are not required to complete this assignment but help to improve the realism for those with extra time.
+The following pages are not required to complete this assignment but help to improve the realism for those with extra time:

 - Category Pages (e.g. Male/Female Clothing, Movie Genres)
 - Terms and Conditions page (this may be AI generated)